 This section describes the commitment of the entity to advancing equity.
-NYS OMH is committed to the reduction of disparities in access, quality, and treatment outcomes for historically marginalized populations as well as centering and elevating the voice of individuals with lived experience throughout the system.
+OMH is committed to the reduction of disparities in access, quality, and treatment outcomes for historically marginalized populations as well as centering and elevating the voice of individuals with lived experience throughout the system.

-a.
 Commitment to Equity and the Reduction of Disparities in Access, Quality and Treatment Outcomes for Marginalized Populations

-- Provide a mission statement for this project that includes information about the intent to serve individuals from marginalized/underserved populations in a culturally responsive trauma-informed way. - 2.
-Identify the management-level person responsible for coordinating/leading efforts to reduce disparities in access, quality, and treatment outcomes for marginalized populations. - Identify the management-level person responsible for coordinating/leading efforts to ensure incorporation of feedback from participants in services in continuous agency improvement.
-Information provided should include the individual's title, organizational positioning and their planned activities for coordinating these efforts). - 4.
-Provide the diversity, inclusion, equity, cultural and linguistic competence plan for this program (as outlined in the National CLAS Standards).
-Plan should include information in the following domains: - i. workforce diversity (data-informed recruitment); - ii. workforce inclusion; - iii. reducing disparities in access quality, and treatment outcomes in the patient population; - iv. soliciting input from diverse community stakeholders, organizations and persons with lived experience. - v. efforts to adequately engage underserved foreign-born individuals and families in the project's catchment area b.
-Equity Structure

-- as identified in Section 4.3.1. - vi. how stakeholder input from service users and individuals from marginalized/underserved populations was used when creating the diversity, inclusion, equity, cultural and linguistic competence plan.
+- a) Provide a mission statement for this project that includes information about the intent to serve individuals from marginalized/underserved populations in a culturally responsive trauma-informed way. - b) Identify the management-level person responsible for coordinating/leading efforts to reduce disparities in access, quality, and treatment outcomes for marginalized populations. - c) Identify the management-level person responsible for coordinating/leading efforts to ensure incorporation of feedback from participants in services in continuous agency improvement.
+Information provided should include the individual's title, organizational positioning and their planned activities for coordinating these efforts). - d) Provide the diversity, inclusion, equity, cultural and linguistic competence plan for this program (as outlined in the National CLAS Standards).
+The plan should include information in the following domains: - Workforce diversity (data-informed recruitment) - Workforce inclusion - Reducing disparities in access quality, and treatment outcomes in the patient population - Soliciting input from diverse community stakeholders, organizations and persons with lived experience - Efforts to adequately engage underserved foreign-born individuals and families in the project's catchment area as identified in 5.4.2. - How stakeholder input from service users and individuals from marginalized/underserved populations was used when creating the diversity, inclusion, equity, cultural and linguistic competence plan

-Discuss how the plan will be regularly reviewed and updated.
+• Discuss how the plan will be regularly reviewed and updated.